Aether scalar tensor theory: Linear stability on Minkowski space: Introduction

-We have recently proposed a new relativistic theory which introduces additional fields in the gravitational sector in order to account for the dark matter phenomenon~\cite{Skordis:2020eui}.
-The theory depends on the metric tensor $g_{\mu\nu}$ but also introduces a unit time-like vector field $A_{\mu}$ and a scalar field $\phi$ into the gravitational sector.
-These new degrees of freedom combine with the metric to produce Modified Newtonian Dynamics (MOND) phenomenology \cite{Milgrom1983a,BekensteinMilgrom1984} in the quasistatic, weak-field limit relevant to galaxies whilst accounting for precision cosmological data \cite{Aghanim:2018eyx} comparably well to the cold dark matter paradigm \footnote{See \cite{Bekenstein1988,Sanders1997,Bekenstein2004,Sanders2005,NavarroVanAcoleyen2005,ZlosnikFerreiraStarkman2006,Sanders2007,Milgrom2009,BabichevDeffayetEsposito-Farese2011,DeffayetEsposito-FareseWoodard2011,Woodard2014,Khoury2014,Blanchet:2015sra,Hossenfelder2017,Burrage:2018zuj,Milgrom:2019rtd,DAmbrosio:2020nev} for alternative approaches to the construction of relativistic theories of gravity that contain MOND phenomenology.}.
+We have recently proposed a relativistic theory which introduces additional fields in the gravitational sector in order to account for the dark matter phenomenon~\cite{Skordis:2020eui}.
+The theory depends on the metric tensor $g_{\mu\nu}$ but also introduces a unit timelike vector field $A_{\mu}$ --called Aether in the past~\cite{Jacobson:2000xp}-- and a noncanonical shift-symmetric scalar field $\phi$ into the gravitational sector.
+Hence, we refer to our proposal~\cite{Skordis:2020eui} as aether scalar tensor: \AeST.

+The new degrees of freedom in \AeST combine with the metric to produce modified Newtonian dynamics (MOND) phenomenology \cite{Milgrom1983a,BekensteinMilgrom1984} in the quasistatic, weak-field limit relevant to galaxies while accounting for precision cosmological data \cite{Planck:2018vyg} comparably well to the cold dark matter (CDM) paradigm \footnote{See \cite{Bekenstein1988,Sanders1997,Bekenstein2004,Sanders2005,NavarroVanAcoleyen2005,ZlosnikFerreiraStarkman2006,Sanders2007,Milgrom2009,BabichevDeffayetEsposito-Farese2011,DeffayetEsposito-FareseWoodard2011,Woodard2014,Khoury2014,Blanchet:2015sra,Hossenfelder2017,Burrage:2018zuj,Milgrom:2019rtd,DAmbrosio:2020nev} for alternative approaches to the construction of relativistic theories of gravity that contain MOND phenomenology.}.
+The CDM-like cosmological behavior is unrelated to MOND but it is due to terms involving the new fields which have the same form as shift-symmetric $k$-essence and ghost condensate model~\citep{Scherrer2004,ArkaniHamedEtAl2003}.
+This results in its cosmological energy density $\propto (1+z)^{3}$ plus small decaying corrections which makes fitting large scale cosmological data possible.

-Our goal is to study the linear stability of this theory on a Minkowski background and to establish that the theory is free of propagating ghost instabilities.
-In section \ref{Sec_theory} we introduce the theory in detail; in section \ref{Sec_Linear} we consider small fluctuations of the fields around a Minkowski background, and expand the action to quadratic order.
+Our goal is to study the linear stability of \AeST on a Minkowski background and to establish that the theory is free of propagating ghost instabilities.
+In Sec \ref{Sec_theory} we introduce the theory in detail; in Sec \ref{Sec_Linear} we consider small fluctuations of the fields around a Minkowski background, and expand the action to quadratic order.
 There, we also discuss gauge transformations and separately compute the dispersion relations for tensor, vector, and scalar modes, determining at the same time the conditions on the theory parameters for these relations to be healthy.
-The case of scalar perturbations requires further treatment and in Section \ref{Sec_Ham} we consider their Hamiltonian formulation.
-We discuss our findings and their interpretation in a cosmological setting in section \ref{Sec_discussion} and conclude in section \ref{Sec_conclusion}.
+The case of scalar perturbations requires further treatment and in Sec \ref{Sec_Ham} we consider their Hamiltonian formulation.
+We discuss our findings and their interpretation in a cosmological setting in Sec \ref{Sec_discussion} and conclude in Sec \ref{Sec_conclusion}.

 We use a metric signature $-+++$ and curvature conventions of Wald \cite{Wald:1984rg}.
 We use brackets to denote antisymmetrization with the convention that $[A,B] = \frac{1}{2}(A B - B A)$.